mddazure/ipv6-web-app/README.md

 #### Configuration Steps for Azure Front Door

-1. **Create a Front Door profile:** In the Azure Portal, create a new **Front Door Standard or Premium tier** profile.
+1. **Create a Front Door profile:** Create a new **Front Door Standard or Premium tier** profile.
 Standard provides connectivity and routing functionality,Premium adds security features such as WAF and Private Link origin integration.

 2. **Add Backend Pools:** Configure one or more backend pools in Front Door.
 Backends can be anything: Azure Web Apps, Application Gateways, VMs with Public IPs, etc.  Front Door will forward to the backend's IPv4 address.
 If your backend *does* have an IPv6 address (like a dual-stack App Gateway or VM with IPv6), you could specify it, but that's optional.
 Assign a name and configure health probe and load balancing settings for the pool.

 3. **Configure Routes:** Set up a routing rule mapping the Front Door frontend to the backend pool.
 For example, route `/*` (all paths) on your Front Door domain to Backend Pool A. Enable protocols (Front Door supports HTTP/2 and web sockets with IPv6 too).
 If you have multiple regions, you might have multiple backend endpoints in the pool; Front Door will balance between them (you can do priority-based or weighted to prefer one region and fail to another).

-4. **Front Door Frontend Host and Custom Domain:** Once deployed, test using the default front door hostname (e.g., `ipv6webapp.azurefd.net`).
+4. **Front Door Frontend Host and Custom Domain:** Once deployed, test using the default front door hostname (e.g. `ipv6webapp-d4f4euhnb8fge4ce.b01.azurefd.net`).
 It should be reachable via IPv6.
-Then optionally map a custom domain: create a CNAME from `ipv6webapp.contoso.com` to `ipv6webapp.azurefd.net`.
+Then optionally map a custom domain: create a CNAME from `ipv6webapp.contoso.com` to `ipv6webapp-d4f4euhnb8fge4ce.b01.azurefd.net`.
 Azure Front Door will automatically serve traffic for that custom domain once you validate it.

-5. **Web Application Firewall (optional):** If [Web Application Firewall ](https://learn.microsoft.com/en-us/azure/frontdoor/web-application-firewall) is enabled, configure a policy.
+5. **Web Application Firewall (optional):** If [Web Application Firewall](https://learn.microsoft.com/en-us/azure/frontdoor/web-application-firewall) is enabled, configure a policy.
 The Azure-managed Default Rule Set is enabled by default and provides protection against common threats.
 Add optional custom rules as needed.
 Azure Front Door provides built-in protection against network-layer DDoS attacks.

 **Note:** Front Door provides managed IPv6 addresses that are not customer-owned resources.
 Custom domains should use CNAME records pointing to the Front Door hostname rather than direct IP address references.
 ---
 ## Conclusion

 IPv6 adoption for web applications is no longer optional.
 It is essential as public IPv4 address space is depleted, mobile networks increasingly use IPv6 only and governments mandate IPv6 reachability for public services.
 Azure's comprehensive dual-stack networking capabilities provide a clear path forward, enabling organizations to leverage IPv6 externally without sacrificing IPv4 compatibility or requiring complete infrastructure overhauls.